lancewood1/cloud-native-course-errata/README.md

   if you are creating a Spring Boot app from "start.spring.io".
   If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
+- If you experience Maven build problem, make sure you set the correct Maven proxy in your /<Home-directory>/.m2/settings.xml file
 - If you experience 404 error when accessing your controller, think about the rules of component scanning
 - Add "message" property to application.yml (or application.properties)